At a Glance

 300 Tawes Drive, Elkton, Maryland 21921

 Fair Hill is the former estate of William du Pont Jr., who bought up smaller farms during the 1930s and put them together to form a place to breed horses and cattle and to engage in one of his favorite sports, fox-chasing.
-The State of Maryland acquired the property in the 1970s from the heirs of Mr. du Pont.
-It still retains its agricultural character, and the property is dotted throughout with old farmsteads and ruins of historic farmhouses, barns, and mills.
+The State of Maryland acquired the property in the 1970s from the heirs of Mr. du Pont and manages Fair Hill as part of the State Park System.
+Fair Hill is now a busy place, popular with visitors, but still retains its agricultural character.
+The property is dotted throughout with old farmsteads and ruins of historic farmhouses, barns, and mills.
 Taking a walk here is like going back in time to the days when open countryside was the norm.
 The size of Fair Hill is almost unimaginable for this part of the state, and it is rare indeed to find such a large area of relatively natural habitat.

-Even better, consider navigating Fair Hill’s trails using a free, third-party interactive GPS mapping application such as AllTrails, the Hiking Project, or the Mountain Biking Project.
-Any of these apps can be downloaded to your smart phone and the app will show your exact location on the built-in trail map.
-MD DNR also has an online interactive statewide trail map, Maryland’s Trail Atlas, and the Fair Hill Trails within the Atlas are at https://maryland.maps.arcgis.com/apps/webappviewer/index.html?id=242debcc18ae4057827834b78ddbb83a.
-The Maryland Trail Atlas is not a dedicated app; it works through a normal web browser and will work on a computer or mobile device.
+In terms of maps, consider navigating Fair Hill’s trails using a free, third-party interactive GPS mapping app such as AllTrails, the Hiking Project, or the Mountain Biking Project.
+Any of these apps can be downloaded to your smart phone and the app will show your exact location on the built-in trail map, with a dot that moves along with you.
+It is impossible to get lost when using a GPS app.

-Fishing, hunting, horseback riding, mountain biking, and picnicking are popular activities at Fair Hill.
+Hiking, dog-walking, fishing, hunting, horseback riding, mountain biking, and picnicking are other popular activities at Fair Hill.
 A section off Route 273 holds the county fairgrounds and a Thoroughbred race horse training center.
-Fair Hill often hosts large equestrian competitions and other public events, but is large enough that you can avoid any hubbub.
+Fair Hill often hosts large equestrian competitions and other public events, but is large enough that you can usually avoid any hubbub.
+Just check the DNR website for the events schedule before you visit.

 Birdlife: